ivyldewitt/gc-go-projects/05_structs/README.md

     * Example: type Duration int64
     * Duration has methods attached to it

-#### Named types vs anonymous types
+### Named types vs anonymous types

 * Anonymous types are indeterminate.
 They have not been declared as a type yet.
 The compiler has flexibility with anonymous types.
 You can assign an anonymous type to a variable declared as a certain type.
 If the assignment can occur, the compiler will figure it out; the compiler will do an implicit conversion.
 You cannot assign a named type to a different named type.

-#### Padding & architectural alignment
+### Padding & architectural alignment

 * Convention: logically organize your fields together.
 Readability & clarity trump performance as a design concern.
-Go will be performant.
+Go will be able to perform more effectively.
 Go for readability first.
 However, if you are in a situation where you need to prioritize performance: lay the fields out from largest to smallest, eg, int 64, int64, float32, bool